 - Heaviness in your testicles (if the sperm collecting tubes called the epididymis, fill-up with stored sperm)

 At One Healthcare we can book you in to see a specialist Urology surgeon for an initial consultation, usually within 48 hours.
-Vasectomy surgery is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.
+Private vasectomy surgery is available at One Ashford in Kent and One Hatfield in Hertfordshire.

 Why One Ashford Hospital